Nek5000/nekRS/doc/source/tutorials/fdlf.rst

    :alt: flow diagram
    :width: 500

-   Diagram describing the case setup for fully developed laminar flow in a channel..
+   Diagram describing the case setup for fully developed laminar flow in a channel.

 .. _tab:setup: